jadecobra/python_tdd_exercises/source/functions.rst

        ),
        ()
       )
-  the terminal updates to show a :doc:`TypeError` because the function signature specifically only has two keyword arguments which are not provided in the call
+  the terminal shows a :doc:`TypeError` because the function signature specifically only has two keyword arguments which are not provided in the call
 * using what I know from previous tests I can alter the function to use starred expressions
   .. code-block:: python

     def accepts_positional_and_keyword_arguments(*args, **kwargs):
       return args, kwargs
-  the terminal updates to show a failure for a previous passing test
+  the terminal shows a failure for a previous passing test
   .. code-block:: python

       def test_functions_with_positional_and_keyword_arguments(self):